 It’s a way of gaining a sense of psychological mastery over what has happened to them in the past.
 Instead of feeling like a victim, they’re taking back the control they once lost.

-If you or your partner wish to engage in this type of play, but think it might be triggering for either of you, it’s always an option to seek couples therapy to help you get started.
+If you or your partner wish to engage in this type of play, but think it might be triggering memories or panic attacks for either of you, it’s always an option to seek couples therapy to help you get started.

 How to Prepare?